Respect cut-offs

 Substitutions and quantity changes create dispatch confusion.

-Staff can inspect order context before the handoff.
+Staff can inspect order details before the next step.

 Buyers call the office for routine delivery questions.

-App and web ordering can carry predictable delivery context.
+App and web ordering can carry predictable delivery details.

 Use routes with several active accounts and normal delivery notes.